TeamReel/teamreel-core-app/kitty-specs/001-sdd-constitutional-foundation/REVIEW-COMPLETION-SUMMARY.md

 I certify that:
 - All work packages have been thoroughly reviewed
-- Code quality meets TeamReel standards
+- Code quality meets project standards
 - Constitutional compliance has been verified
 - Testing is comprehensive and complete
 - Integration is seamless with existing systems